Vale de Moses, Portugal

 The picturesque village of Amieira just a little higher up the valley is usually very quiet with an elderly population.
 Their families return in August for the traditional village parties, and in October for harvesting the grapes for wine.

 The vegan-veggie food on this retreat will be a real eye-opener for carnivores or those who worry they won’t feel sustained on a yogic diet.
-You’ll feast on healthy, creative dishes, their Spanish chef blending influences from his travels and working in India, South East Asia and Europe.
-Following Ayurvedic principles, more food is served at breakfast and lunch, and then there’s a lighter dinner.
+You’ll feast on healthy, creative dishes.
+Raul, the Spanish chef, blends influences from his travels and working in India, South East Asia and Europe.
+Following Ayurvedic principles, more food is served at breakfast and lunch, with a lighter dinner to help you sleep more deeply.

-Think super porridge made with quinoa for breakfast, with pots of chopped or cooked fruits, yoghurt, ground seeds and so on, a smoothie or a yummy chai tea.
+Think super porridge made with quinoa and Goji berries for breakfast, with pots of chopped or cooked fruits, yoghurt, ground seeds and so on.
+Most days there is a delicious fresh juice or smoothie.
 Filter coffee is also served.
 Lunch consists of around eight dishes; colourful salads, roasted veggies and different grains prepared with lots of flavour and a notable dose of good fats and plant protein.
+Perhaps an Indian feast or a Japanese inspired spread.
 Dinner is usually a filling soup, salad, bread and dips.

-The tea station is always open stocked with plenty of herbal teas, herbs from the garden, fresh ginger and local honey, and black tea if you are missing it.
-As a treat on the last night local red wine is served with dinner (with no pressure to drink it of course!).
+The tea station is always open stocked with a wide variety of Pukka herbal teas, herbs from the garden, fresh ginger and local honey, and black tea if you are missing it.
+As a treat on the last night local wine, beer and port is served with dinner (with no pressure to drink it of course!).

-They recycle 100% of the retreat’s kitchen and biodegradable waste to make compost to improve the quality of the stoney soil, and take all tin and plastics to the local recycling depot.
+They recycle 100 percent of the retreat’s kitchen and biodegradable waste to make compost to improve the quality of the stony soil, and take all tin and plastics to the local recycling depot.

 Lisbon or Porto